Andecy/TwoPanels/README.md

 ## License

-This project is under the MIT License.
-See the [LICENSE](LICENSE) file for the full license text.
+This project is under Apache License v2.0.
+See the [LICENSE](LICENSE) file for full license text.